-Prerequisite: Appropriate Band during previous school year or audition on a Open to: Grades 7 and 8 concert band instrument with instructor performance during rehearsals, concerts, and small group lessons.
+Prerequisite: Appropriate Band during previous school year or audition on a Open to: Grades 7 and 8 concert band instrument with instructor

 Students will perform a varied repertoire of band literature at two evening performances, one in December, one in May.
 Students will study etudes from an appropriately leveled instrumental method book.
 Advanced students will have opportunity to audition for the Massachusetts Music Educators Association Western District Junior Festival Concert Band.
-Students will be assessed on accuracy of
+Students will be assessed on accuracy of performance during rehearsals, concerts, and small group lessons.
+Band is a full year program.